Lightbox32/PFSense-nrd-list-downloader/README.md

 Malicious actors often register new domains to source spam or malware campaigns or to use for phishing or hacking.
 Blocking newly created domains provide a level of protection against these sites.

-For more information on why you should block these sites see these articles by [HelpNetSecurity](https://www.helpnetsecurity.com/2019/08/23/block-new-domains/), [TripWire](https://www.tripwire.com/state-of-security/block-newly-registered-domains-to-reduce-security-threats-in-your-organisation), and [Palo Alto Networks](https://unit42.paloaltonetworks.com/newly-registered-domains-malicious-abuse-by-bad-actors/).
+For more information on why you should block these newly created domains check out these articles by [HelpNetSecurity](https://www.helpnetsecurity.com/2019/08/23/block-new-domains/), [TripWire](https://www.tripwire.com/state-of-security/block-newly-registered-domains-to-reduce-security-threats-in-your-organisation), and [Palo Alto Networks](https://unit42.paloaltonetworks.com/newly-registered-domains-malicious-abuse-by-bad-actors/).